Understanding your Aid

 Monthly Payment Plan

 Olin College participates in a monthly payment plan through Tuition Management Services which allows families to divide the amount they owe the College into 10 monthly payments, rather than paying the full balance on a semester basis.
-Although the plan has an annual application fee, it is interest free.
-More information regarding this option is available from the Student Accounts Office.
+Although the plan has an application fee, it is interest free.
+More information regarding this option is available from Student Accounts.

 Many families opt to finance the amount they owe through an alternative or private loan.
 Most educational loans require school certification of enrollment and eligibility.
 We encourage families to exhaust their Federal Loan eligibility prior to using a higher interest rate funding option.
 Olin College does not have a preferred lender list for alternative loans; rather we encourage our families to research the loans that best meet their individual needs.
 Students or parents pursuing alternative loan options will be required to submit a Self-Certification form to the lender prior to obtaining loan approval.
 Most families using alternative financing apply for a loan during the summer to cover their balance for the entire academic year.
 This way the loan is in place for both the Fall and Spring billing cycle.
 If you plan to use an outside loan in lieu of payment for your bill, pay close attention to the deadlines listed with your billing statement.